dpogosov/yolo_kfm/README.md

 Team: Classifying Nemo

 # Solution
-1. Network: trained YOLO v2 (you only look once) convolutional network https://pjreddie.com/darknet/yolo/;
+1. Network: trained YOLO v2 (you only look once) convolutional network https://pjreddie.com/darknet/yolo/
 2. Basic weights: were downloaded from http://pjreddie.com/media/files/darknet19_448.conv.23
-3. Dataset: the given training set plus extra images from imagenet and internet;
+3. Dataset: the given training set plus extra images from imagenet and internet
 4. Data augmentation: almost all the images were recursive augmented by
 	- rotation,
 	- crop and move,